 What’s next is letting all this sink in.

 Modern Movement Clinic is a cash-based practice that prides itself on how efficient, well-read, and communicative we are with who we work with.
 Notice we said ‘with’ and not ‘on’.
 You’re not a patient.
 You’re our client and with that comes a working relationship.

 The time you spend with us is exactly that, with us.
 If you booked with Dr. Jesse Riley, your time is spent with Dr. Jesse Riley.
 That’s a rare thing in clinics today and quite honestly what separates insurance-based clinics from cash-based clinics.
 Don’t read that the wrong way.
 The insurance-based clinic is trying to make ends meet by commonly having a higher volume of people at one time but the system itself needs a “modernizing” of its own.
 That’s for another post though.

 In any recovery plan, there will be ups and downs, but when working with someone like a functional movement therapist and chiropractor at Modern Movement Clinic for your lower back pain, know those downs will come with a little motivation, a little advice, and a lot of movement to get us out of that and moving back towards our goals.

 We see cases of people having lower back pain for days, weeks, months, and even years.
 For as long as it goes on, don’t let this dictate that will take as long to eliminate it.
 At Modern Movement Clinic, you’ll gain the empowerment to know you can control this, enlightenment to know what your body is telling you, and education to carry with you moving forward.

 We’re only a few clicks or a phone call away and we appreciate your consideration.

-***Content of this blog not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.***
+***Content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.***